Mikhail2786/personal-portfolio/README.md

 - CSS Validation
     - I used [W£C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to test my CSS code

+My portfolio was tested across all major browsers compatible with macOS.

 ## Deployment

 **To deploy my project, I used GitHub pages with the following steps**: